Skip to main content

 • Check that the device has notification permissions enabled

-• Verify APNs credentials are synced in the Push Notifications panel
+• iOS: Verify APNs credentials are synced in the Push Notifications panel

 • Add your Apple credentials in the Apple Credentials panel first